muzishen/muzishen.github.io/_pages/about.md

 ======
 <li> 2022/05: We won the 2nd place in few-shot logo detection challenge of ICME2022.
 Thanks to Zhe Wang (DeepBlue Technology Co.,Ltd)
 <li> 2022/03: One paper was accepted by ICME2022.
 Thanks to Xiaoxiao Peng (Zhejiang Dahua Technology Co.,Ltd)
 <li> 2021/12: We won the 2nd price in AIAC2021 Steel Defect Detection Challenge.
-Thanks  Junchi Ren (Nanjing Telecom Co., Ltd)
+Thanks to Junchi Ren (Nanjing Telecom Co., Ltd)
 <li> 2021/12: We won the 1st price in the 15th Fujian Province Computer Software Design Challenge.
 <li> 2021/12: My led student won the 2nd place in the Semantic Segmentation Track of Huawei Cloud Artificial Intelligence Challenge.
 <li> 2021/11: One paper was accepted by BMVC.
 Thanks to Yi Xie (Huaqiao university)